Password correct. Please wait...

 5. Right to object and removal options

-Cookies are stored on the user's computer and transmitted by it to our site.
+Cookies are stored on the user's device and transmitted to our site by the user.
 Therefore, as a user you also have full control over the use of cookies.
-By changing the settings in your internet browser you can disable or restrict the storage of cookies.
-Cookies already stored can be deleted at any time.
+By changing the settings in your web browser you can disable or restrict the storage of cookies.
+Already stored cookies can be deleted at any time.
 This can also be done automatically.
-If cookies are disabled for our website, not all functions of the website may be usable in full.
+If cookies are disabled for our website, it may no longer be possible to use all functions of the website fully.

 IX.
 Integration of external services